kcarnold/cs344/content/units/03ethics/qa.md

 ### Do we really need labels?

 **No**: a big area of growth now is in *self-supervised* learning, where the model learns overall patterns in the data independent of labels, then only needs a small amount of labeled data (or none at all, in some cases) to make conclusions.
 For example, consider learning to predict what text ends up near an image on a website... or blanking out part of an image and learning to fill it in.

+### Predictions vs Recommended Actions

+Imagine Amazon's if-you-liked-this product recommender.
+It's probably seeded by trying to predict what product people actually bought.
+But you can only buy things that you're already aware of.
+So they probably tweaked it to recommend products that they think people will be interested in and *wouldn't* already know about.

+### Why does fast.ai `import *`?

+I wish they didn't.

+### Any real-life examples of overfitting?

+See an example in slides.
+Also, have a look at "adversarial examples".

+### Could we still "overfit" if we had infinite data?

+Yes, if the data were from a different *distribution*.
+For example, if you trained on an infinite set of black cats and white dogs, your model would struggle with white cats or black dogs.